Akm0d/pluggable-namespace/README.rst

       - toml

-From the example above, all arguments are loaded onto the namespace under hub.OPT.my_namespace.
+From the example above, all parsed arguments are loaded onto the namespace under hub.OPT.my_namespace.
 One ``config.yaml`` can add configuration options to multiple namespaces.
 They are merged in the order found in sys.path.

+If you have added files individually with ``hub -f`` then a ``config.yaml`` will be loaded from the directory of that file.

 Extending Namespaces
 ====================